-The first round of the completion was themed Backyard Barbecue Sides.
+Last summer, I was part of the Backyard Barbecue Sides competition for Woodbridge Wines.
 I knew things like potato salad and corn would be common and, perhaps like my grandmother, I wanted to make something a bit unique but just as delicious as the traditional favorites.

 I try to eat lighter in the summer time so I also wanted something that wasn’t loaded with mayo, sour cream, breading or an additional barbecue sauce since it is likely your main dish will include that.

-For my first recipe, I made these Honey Bourbon Carrots, which is a variation on a recipe I’ve made before for my family in the oven.
+For my first recipe, I made these Grilled Honey Glazed Carrots, which is a variation on a recipe I’ve made before for my family in the oven.
 However, since this was a barbecue side dish, I thought I would grill them to show how versatile this dish can be.

 They’re a great side to make when you’re having a hearty steak; filet minion; a simple, grilled chicken or a robust fish steak like halibut or swordfish.

-- 2 lbs. baby carrots with stems (or large carrots cut in half vertically down the center)
+- 2 lbs. of carrots Either the baby carrots with stems or regular carrots with stems cut length wise.

 For more side dish recipes, click here.